Razzei/Web-Design-Challenge/README.md

 # Web-Design-Challenge
-he website must consist of 7 pages total, including:
+The website must consist of 7 pages total, including:

 A landing page containing: